Don’t be the next victim of Zoom-Bombing! That’s right – it’s real and should be on your radar. What can you do?

 When using ZOOM, make sure that you:

-- have the latest version of the ZOOM software, as well as any other software you'll be using with it (e.g. PowerPoint) installed.
+- have the latest version of the ZOOM app, as well as any other software you'll be using with it (e.g. PowerPoint) installed.

 - wear a headset or earbuds with a built-in microphone, and make sure your audio is being captured from this microphone instead of your computer's built-in microphone.
 In almost all cases, this will dramatically improve upon how other remote participants hear your voice.